-February 3, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 3, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today the Baltimore Ravens will face off against the San Franscico 49ers, and while it’s the biggest football game off the year, it hasn’t been the only sports story to dominate this week’s news cycle.